DigiBP/Team-Watermelons/README.md

 # Conclusion 🔚

 In conclusion we would like to highlight our journey, challenges faced, and collaborative efforts that led to successful outcomes.
 By working on the digitalization of the feedback process we are able to create and share valuable inputs for helpica.ch.
-Our solution helpes in eliminating several pain points and enhances the overall workflow.
+Our solution helps in eliminating several pain points and enhances the overall workflow.

 One of the most underestimated aspects we encountered during the project was the configurations in MAKE.
 With a high workload and numerous lessons learned, we soon realized the significance of understanding the complexities involved.
 One of the biggest challenges we faced was the parser in MAKE, where we initially lacked knowledge of certain small tricks that proved crucial for efficient implementation.